 Sallie Mae was created in 1972 as a federally-chartered, government-sponsored enterprise.
 The Sallie Mae Charter defines and limits its corporate authority to education finance related activities, while imposing certain fees and obligations on Sallie Mae.
-The Privatization Act authorizes the reorganization of Sallie Mae into a subsidiary of a state-chartered corporation and provides that Sallie Mae will be gradually liquidated and dissolved on or before September 30, 2008.
+The Privatization Act authorizes the reorganization of Sallie Mae into a subsidiary of a state-chartered corporation (i.e., the Holding Company) and provides that Sallie Mae will be gradually liquidated and its federal charter will be rescinded on or before September 30, 2008.
 Under the Privatization Act, consummation of the Reorganization is conditioned on approval by the requisite vote of Sallie Mae shareholders on or prior to March 31, 1998.
 If shareholder approval is not obtained within this time frame, the Privatization Act's "charter sunset" provisions would require Sallie Mae to restrict operations in the future and to ultimately dissolve by July 1, 2013.
 See "THE PRIVATIZATION ACT -- Charter Sunset If Reorganization Does Not Occur."